uccser/cs-field-guide/csfieldguide/chapters/content/en/glossary/association-rule-learning.md

 # Association Rule Learning

-An analysis method used to find relationships associations between variables in large datasets.
+An analysis method used to find relationships and associations between variables in large datasets.